resingm/de-maxresing-www/content/skills.md

 # Technology

 * **Linux:** Passionately use it since 2012.
 Familiar with system administration and command line.
-Admin of home lab which grows in complexity.
+Admin of a home lab which grows in complexity.
 Alpine, Arch, Ubuntu, Debian, OpenWRT.
-* **PostgreSQL:** Required for job, side projects & university projects; Prefered relational DBMS; Hosted a shared PostgreSQL service for multiple students in the past.
+* **PostgreSQL:** Required for my job, side projects & university projects; Preferred relational DBMS; hosted a shared PostgreSQL service for multiple students in the past.
 * **Redis:** Familiar with the basic concept due to side projects.
 * **Nginx & Caddy:** Running both web servers in production as well in container environment.
 * **Docker:** Containerization technology that is required at work.
 Used in home lab in the past.
-* **Podman:** Containerization technology of home lab.
+* **Podman:** Containerization technology of my home lab.
 * **VueJS:** Familiar due to my job and some university projects.
 Frontend framework of choice.
 * **MQTT:** Familiar with the MQTT protocol, Eclipse Mosquitto & multiple frameworks for Python